IHateMakingUsernamesForStuff/CustomMultiInstaller/ReadMe.md

 Basically a batch script that installs to C:Program Files and creates shortcuts automatically.

 Stuff I May Be Adding:
-.zip support
-Subfolder scanning for shortcuts
-Choosing install path
+.zip support, subfolder scanning for shortcuts, and choosing install path